google/codeworld/web/help/GuideUnit1.md

 The second transformation you can use in your programs is translation.
 The `translated` function shifts a picture up, down, left, or right.
 Its inputs are the preimage, and two distances to move the picture.
-The result of `translated` is a new picture with the same content as the preimage, but shifted either horizontally (that is, left or right) or vertically (that is, up or down) or both.
+The result of the `translated` function is a new picture with the same content as the preimage, but shifted either horizontally (that is, left or right) or vertically (that is, up or down) or both.